Expensify/App/docs/articles/expensify-classic/expensify-card/Continuous-Reconciliation.md

 **Note**: Currently, only Journal Entry export is supported for auto-reconciliation.
 You can set other export options for all other non-reimbursable spend in the **Configure > Export** tab.
 Be on the lookout for Expense Report export in the future!

-If Auto-Reconciliation is disabled for your company's Expensify Cards, a Domain Admin can set an export account for individual Expensify Cards via **Settings > Domains > Company Cards > Edit Exports**.
+If Continuous Reconciliation is disabled for your company's Expensify Cards, a Domain Admin can set an export account for individual Expensify Cards via **Settings > Domains > Company Cards > Edit Exports**.
 The Expensify Card transactions will always export as a Credit Card charge in your accounting software, regardless of the non-reimbursable setting in their accounting configuration.

 ## Sage Intacct